-Just two kilometres away, across the gardens on Koskelantie is Sirkka-Liisa’s former apartment.
+Just two kilometers away, across the gardens on Koskelantie is Sirkka-Liisa’s former apartment.
 Sirkka-Liisa isn’t there anymore and hasn’t been for years.
 She left one day in 2012 to visit the hospital and never returned.
-Eventually sold to director Elina Talvensaari, the apartment remained untouched after her death.
+The apartment eventually sold to director Elina Talvensaari.
+During that time it had remained untouched after her death.
 Everything still in its place and with no family to collect it, Talvensaari became the de facto owner of a life lived.
 Unable to throw away the last memories of a person, Talvensaari instead sets out to find out who Sirkka-Liisa was when she lived.

 Talvensaari has crafted an exceptionally touching film.
 It takes a sensitive and difficult subject and manages to avoid histrionics and hyperbole.
 There is a deep melancholy that courses in its veins as we eavesdrop through time.
-In the beginning Talvensaari packs away Sirkka-Liisa’s belongings: Her life fits in some plastic bags lined up in a hallway.
+One of the toughest moments is right in the beginning: Talvensaari packs away what’s left of Sirkka-Liisa.
+Her life fits in some plastic bags lined up in a hallway.
 Its an image so powerful I had to look away.
-So too are the visits to the graves which Talvensaari has been able to locate.
-Just two rows over are my grandparents.
+Equally hard are the visits to the graves which Talvensaari has been able to locate.
+Just two rows over from Sirkka-Liisa are my grandparents.
+Helsinki is very small, and very big at the same time.

 It wouldn’t be accurate to say we learn intimately who Sirkka-Liisa was.
 That’s simply not possible with the material at hand.
 Her personality, beyond a few letters, remains a mystery to time.
 But what Talvensaari has accomplished is the next best thing.
 Her delicate and intimate portrait is an emotional bridge to the deceased that allows us to collectively share a memory.
 Does that bring peace to the dead or to us, the film doesn’t say.
 Perhaps both.
 After all, funerals are for the living, and the women in Sirkka-Liisa’s family (as we find out in letters) all faced the end matter-of-factly.
 There is a strange admirability in that.